adlerenno/ITR/README.md

 - `-DNO_MMAP=on` read files using `read`-system-calls instead of `mmap`
 - `-DWITH_RRR=on` activates the support for RRR bitsequences, but increases the library size significantly due to static tables.
 - `-DCLI=on` activates the compilation of the command-line-tool.
-- `-DWEB_SERVICE=on` activates the compilation of the web-service.
-Needs the command-line-tool.

 The library will be in the build-directory as "libcgraph.1.0.0.dylib" (macOS) or "libcgraph.so.1.0.0" (Linux).
 The command-line-tool is in the build-directory as well and is called "cgraph-cli".